-Many graphics and visualization tasks are computationally intensive, and continuing efforts have been made to offload the tasks performed by different parts of a graphics pipeline onto special-purpose hardware.
-These efforts are exemplified by several often quoted developments, which include:
+Many graphics and visualization tasks are computationally intensive, and continuing efforts have been made to offload the tasks performed by different parts of a graphics pipeline onto special purpose hardware.
+These efforts are exemplified by several most quoted developments, which include:

-- The video random-access memory (VRAM) [67], which provides an effective solution to improve the size and access of the frame-buffer required by almost every graphics pipeline. - Graphics processors, such as Intel's i860, which led to an era when graphics processing units (GPUs) facilitated firstly window-based user interfaces to the desktop computers, followed by computer games, interactive 3D graphics, and interactive visualization toolkits. - Multiprocessor graphics architectures, such as Silicon Graphics' POWER IRIS, which distributed the computational costs to a number of subsystems, each serving a set of special-purpose operations, such as geometric manipulation, scan-conversion, and visibility determination. - Texture mapping hardware, which has provided computer graphics and visualization with low-cost pseudo-photorealism.
-In addition, such hardware has played a significant role in the development of visualization algorithms, and has been effectively deployed to accelerate a range of visualization tasks, including texture-based volume rendering [68,69], flow visualization [70,71], splatting [72] and point-based rendering [73].
-Both 2D and 3D texture mapping techniques benefit from hardware support, but only high-performance workstations currently offer 3D texture mapping hardware.
+- The video random-access memory (VRAM) [PNG83], which provides an effective solution to improve the size and access of the frame-buffer required by almost every graphics pipeline. - Graphics processors, such as Intel's i860 [GKB89], which led to an era when graphics processing units (GPUs) facilitated firstly window-based user interfaces to the desktop computers, followed by computer games, interactive 3D graphics, and interactive visualization toolkits - Multi-processor graphics architectures, such as Silicon Graphics' POWER IRIS [Ake89], which distributed the computational costs to a number of subsystems, each serving a set of special purpose operations, such as geometric manipulation, scan-conversion, and visibility determination. - Texture mapping hardware, which has provided computer graphics and visualization with low cost pseudophotorealism.
+In addition, such hardware has played a significant role in the development of visualization algorithms, and has been effectively deployed to accelerate a range of visualization tasks, including texture-based volume rendering [CCF95, WE98], flow visualization [RSHTE99, TvW03, LBS03], splatting [SMM97] and point-based rendering [PZvBG00].
+Both 2D and 3D texture mapping techniques benefit from hardware support, but only high performance workstations currently offer 3D texture mapping hardware.
+For example, datasets of up to 512 Mbytes in size can be loaded into the dedicated 3D texture memory available on a SGI InfiniteReality graphics pipe and then be visualized using hardware accelerated direct volume rendering.
+This is adequate to cope with the size of datasets from most medical scanners currently operating in hospitals around the world.

 The latest generations of commodity graphics cards, such as the NVidia GeForce and ATI Radeon families, are allowing more and more applications to take advantage of graphics hardware.
-Demanding visualization techniques such as volume rendering and ray casting have already been successfully implemented [51,74,75,76].
+Demanding visualization techniques such as volume rendering and ray casting have already been successfully implemented, for example, [MHS99, RSEB00, RGW03, MLM03, DPH03].
 With their generous memory capability and sophisticated numerical processing power, these cards have also been utilized for many circumstances other than graphics and visualization.
 Their affordability and extensive availability on almost all desktop computers, allows them to become more general purpose than ever before.
 There are limitations on what can be achieved today, however.
 For example, the size of the volume that can be manipulated is limited by the amount of dedicated graphics memory available on the card, and this can easily become a bottleneck when dealing with large datasets.
 Texture data must be fetched via the accelerated graphics port (AGP) from the main memory of the PC, and this prevents interactive performance from being achieved.
-Sophisticated partitioning of the data can be applied as a pre-processing stage to help overcome this limitation [77].
-However, it will be the replacement of the AGP with technology based on the new PCI-express standard that will eventually overcome this bandwidth bottleneck [78].
+Sophisticated partitioning of the data can be applied as a pre-processing stage to help overcome this limitation [CKS03].
+However, it will be the replacement of the AGP with technology based on the new PCI-express standard that will eventually overcome this bandwidth bottleneck [WST03].

-Among all of the increasingly 'general purpose' cards, one stands out as a piece of truly special-purpose hardware; that is, the TeraRecon VolumePro, which delivers high-quality and real-time volume rendering capability [79] Built upon the results of earlier research [80], the commercial VolumePro card currently available for PCs can deliver up to 30 frames per second for a 5123 voxel dataset.
+Among all of the increasingly 'general purpose' cards, one stands out as a piece of truly special purpose hardware; that is, the TeraRecon VolumePro, which delivers high-quality and real-time volume rendering capability [PHK99] Built upon the results of earlier research [PK96], the commercial VolumePro card currently available for PCs can deliver up to 30 frames per second for a 5123 voxel dataset.